Planning a wedding is often stressful – try planning three options for the same day, just in case! Let us help you!

 - If you are having a church wedding please see the risk level chart above.
 They will not be open in this Phase, but many will allow elopement sized ceremonies with up to 10 total people inside the church and streaming available.
 We offer Zoom streaming set up for your videographer or designated attendee.

-- In this phase, restaurants are open and an option for your micro reception.
+- In this phase, restaurants and many venues are open and an option for your reception.

-- Your best bet is still a back yard, or nearby outdoor setting.
+- Your best bet is an outdoor setting.

 - Many Metro venues are open for up to 25 total people including yourselves and vedors.

-- Face coverings will be required in any public indoor space effective June 24, 2020 (you may eat and drink without your face coverings).
+- Face coverings will be required in any public indoor space or any outdoor space where you cannot keep socially distant (you may eat and drink without your face coverings).
+This rule will now apply to all people age 5 and up, unless exempt for medical reasons.

 - Buffets should not be considered safe even if you are self-catering.